 African American women are disproportionately affected by heart disease.
 Together, we can do something to change that. #29DaysOfHeart #HeartMonth #BlackHistoryMonth [attach graphic below]

-While the COVID-19 pandemic has shone a spotlight on health disparities, they have existed for decades.
+Health inequities persist.
 We can work together this #HeartMonth and #BlackHistoryMonth to raise awareness of the risks of heart disease so Black women are empowered to be heart healthy. #29DaysofHeart [attach graphic below]

 Heart health plays a major role in maternal health.
-This #HeartMonth and #BlackHistoryMonth we are raising awareness and supporting efforts to address disparities in maternal health outcomes for Black women. #29DaysofHeart [attach graphic below]
+This #HeartMonth and #BlackHistoryMonth we are raising awareness and supporting efforts to address inequities in maternal health outcomes for Black women. #29DaysofHeart [attach graphic below]